Jennifer Mnookin: Columbia University

+Research

 Her scholarship focuses on the interconnections between evidence, science and technology, and legal and cultural ideas about proof and persuasion.
 She has written on topics ranging from the history of photographic evidence to the complexities of the Confrontation Clause of the Sixth Amendment with respect to expert evidence.
 She is a co-author of The New Wigmore, A Treatise on Evidence: Expert Evidence.
 Much of her work has focused on the problems of forensic science evidence, especially pattern identification evidence like latent fingerprint identification.

 Her research on forensic science was cited extensively by the National Academy of Sciences's 2009 report.
 She is a former member of the National Academy of Science's Committee on Science, Technology and the Law and is on the advisory board of the Electronic Privacy Information Center.
 She was the primary investigator for a National Institute of Justice project that sought to develop objective metrics for measuring the difficulty of fingerprint comparisons.
 Her work on the Confrontation Clause was cited and discussed by the Supreme Court of the United States in Williams v.
 Illinois (2012).
 In 2016, she co-chaired an advisory group to the President's Council of Advisors on Science and Technology, which issued a report on the reliability of forensic science used in the courtroom.

-Mnookin co-chaired a National Academies of Sciences, Engineering, and Medicine (NASEM) study assessing the current capabilities, future possibilities, societal implications, and governance of facial recognition technologies.
-In January 2024, NASEM published the study group’s report, which called for the federal government to take action addressing privacy, equity and civil liberties concerns in light of facial recognition technology capabilities that have outpaced laws and regulations.